 I've spent enough time teaching Sunday school and youth group through the years to develop some grave concerns about the future of Christianity.
 When you ask an earnest, Jesus-loving, young person what it means to be a Christian, most of the time, you'll get an answer like this, "Try not to sin, and choose to do the right thing."
-Sometimes they'll add something about having prayed a prayer of salvation or "believing" in Jesus also... and you know bonus points, so I'll save my rant about how weird our notions of transactional salvation have become for another controversial post.
+Sometimes they'll add something about having prayed a prayer of salvation or "believing" in Jesus also... (so you know, bonus points.)
+I'll save my rant about how weird our notions of transactional salvation have become for another controversial post.

 We believe in a God who is living and active!
 Where is He in these rule sets?
-Our Savior died for us, taking on all the shame of our failures, rose to life again, rules in Heaven sending us the Holy Spirit to speak to us, teach us and guide us on a daily basis.
+Our Savior died for us, taking on all the shame of our failures, rose to life again, and returned to Heaven sending us the Holy Spirit to speak to us, teach us and guide us on a daily basis.
 Did Jesus do all of this so that we could walk into the revelational freedom of "doing our best not to sin?"

 Our life as Christians should be a life of listening to the Holy Spirit and living according to what we hear on a moment by moment basis.
-We have a living God who speaks to us, and what sets us apart from everyone else should be that we listen to Him and obey Him.
+We have a living God who speaks to us.
+What sets us apart from everyone else should be that we listen to Him and obey Him.
 So why don't we?

 I think it comes down to two basic stumbling blocks, well maybe three.
 The first is that we're afraid that we'll mess it up or that other people will.
 Couldn't it all go horribly wrong if we trust people to listen to God and do what He says?
 It sure could.

-We are human.
-We are flawed.
+We are human, which means, we're flawed.
 I can't always remember a conversation with my kids from 15 minutes ago correctly.
-How will we all hear from God perfectly and obey Him perfectly?
-We probably won't, but that's okay.
+How will we all hear from God accurately and obey Him perfectly?
+We probably won't; but that's okay.
 Jesus took on all our shortcomings, all the times we miss the mark.
 He paid the punishment in advance for all the mistakes we're going to make, so we have permission to earnestly do our best, turning back to Him whenever we get it wrong.

 Of course, I said there was maybe a third stumbling block, and that's simply this: it's hard, and we're lazy.
 A set of rules, while challenging, is relatively simple to follow.
 I learn them.
 I do them.
 They don't change.
-And the better I do at following the static rules, the more I'm winning in the social club.
+And the better I do at following the static rules, the more I'm winning in the "good Christian social club."
 I always know where I stand.

-If the "rules" of Christianity are the jumping-off point, the bare minimum, the outer boundaries, and the real-life of a Christian comes in hearing and obeying God on a moment by moment basis that's much more challenging.
-If I'm not careful, I'll take the path of least resistance, and live my life as a Christian following basic rules and never making an effort to listen to the Holy Spirit and obey Him, gradually refining my discernment over time, but then I won't be a Christian serving a living God.
+If the "rules" of Christianity are the jumping-off point, the bare minimum, the outer boundaries, and the real-life of a Christian comes in hearing and obeying God on a moment by moment basis, that's much more challenging.
+If I'm not careful, I'll take the path of least resistance.
+I will choose to live my life as a Christian following basic rules and never making an effort to listen to the Holy Spirit and obey Him, gradually refining my discernment over time.
+But if I take that rule-following path, I won't be a Christian serving a living God.
 I'll be a person living by a code of conduct, trying hard not to mess it up.

 (What have I missed?
 Let me know in the comments what holds you back from actively listening to the Holy Spirit as a Christian.)